GATB/gatb-core/gatb-core/examples/README.md

 to compile snippet "bank15.cpp".
 Apply the same recipe to compile any other code snippets.

+### Simple Makefile

+Alternatively, you can use the provided "makefile" script to compile a single example.
+It needs to be modified to point to the correct path of the GATB-core library.

 ### Run a compiled code snippet

 Have a look at the begining of each c++ source code: you'll see how to use the example programs.